Rockwool For Plants: How To Grow In This Soilless Media

 How to properly dispose of rockwool

-Rockwool is not organic, so dispose of it properly.
-Because it will never break down, it shouldn’t be thrown in the garbage where it can go pollute a landfill.
+Rockwool is not organic, so make sure to dispose of it properly.
+Because it doesn’t break down, it shouldn’t be thrown in the garbage where it can pollute a landfill.
+There are proper recycling programs in the works, but until then, we suggest repurposing it.

 Recycling your rockwool like this is the best way to dispose of it, while gaining benefits in your garden!